LyteNyte Grid logo for light mode. Links back to the documentation home page.

 }

-Like the DataResponse type, the DataResponseLeafItem also has a kind property.
-This must be "leaf".
-LyteNyte Grid uses this value to determine if the response data should create a leaf row node.
+Like DataResponse, DataResponseLeafItem includes a kind property.
+The kind value must be "leaf".
+LyteNyte Grid uses this value to determine whether the response data creates a leaf row node.

 Branch Row Data

-Group (or branch) row data is represented by the DataResponseBranchItem.
+Branch row data is represented by DataResponseBranchItem.
 LyteNyte Grid uses these items to create row group nodes.
-Group nodes represent branches in the view that may be expanded or collapsed.
+Row group nodes represent branches in the view that may be expanded or collapsed.

 export interface DataResponseBranchItem {